kaitpw/kanji-heatmap/README.md

 ### Not priority

+- Add error boundaries
+- Add better descriptions for navigation items
+- Add links and better descriptions for frequency rank data source options
+- ✅ When selecting JLPT in filtering selection box display corresponding color for JLPT
 - Add icons for frequency rank options
-- Improve fonts and font optimization with japanese fonts
+- Use new fonts and improve fonts and font optimization with japanese fonts
 - Make Venn Diagram Page
 - Make Cumulative Use Page
 - Add a combo box for searching for onyomi readings